-- Local authority searches – showing development, new roads, new buildings or planning permissions already accepted or refused for your property.
+Showing development, new roads, new buildings or planning permissions already accepted or refused for your property.

-- Environmental searches – this checks for any flooding or contamination of the land, for example whether any industrial or chemical based activities were there previously.
+This checks for any flooding or contamination of the land, for example whether any industrial or chemical based activities were there previously.
 The cost of cleaning up contaminated land can run with the property title so you need to be sure that you aren’t going to be receiving a huge bill in the near future.

-- Water authority searches – this search will confirm that the property is plumbed in to water supply and sewage connections and show the approximate location of drains and pipes.
+This search will confirm that the property is plumbed in to water supply and sewage connections and show the approximate location of drains and pipes.

-- Land registry searches – checking that the seller actually owns the property and that it is registered in their name.
+Checking that the seller actually owns the property and that it is registered in their name.

 Why are conveyancing searches so important?

 Ultimately, searches help you to make a completely informed decision about the property you are about to purchase and are a necessary process if you’re buying with a mortgage.
 They are designed to protect you, your finances and your health and may help to stop you from purchasing a property that may lose value in future or may even be harmful to your health – for example in the event that lead, arsenic or mercury are found to lie within the land.